Azure-Samples/ms-identity-python-samples-common/README.md

 ## Features

 The code present makes available or aims to make available the following features to the developers:
-- Allow for (but not require) automatic Flask/Django/other framework integration (implemented for flask)
+- Allow for (but not require) automatic Flask/Django/other framework integration (implemented)
-- Allow for (but not require) automatic endpoint protection (implemented for flask)
+- Allow for (but not require) automatic endpoint protection (implemented)
 - Catch AAD errors and handle them properly, e.g.:
     - password reset flow and edit profile flow (implemented)
     - insufficient / incremental consent (needs implementation)
 - Token cache handling (implemeted)
 - authN enforcement by decorator (implemented)
 - Allow multiple identity sessions per user browser session (i.e., multiple logged in users in one browser session) (not yet implemented)
-- Abstract authN and authZ implementation details away from developer
+- Abstract authN and authZ implementation details away from developer (implemented)
 - authZ enforcement by decorator (not yet implented)

 ## Getting Started